-LGDB is a national biobank that gathers, maintains and process health information data and genetic material collection of Latvian population, that serves for research, prophylaxis and therapeutic purposes.
-Since 2016 BMC have been admitted as a National Nod of BBMRI-ERIC, therefore, current LGDB activities include the establishment of a national biobank network.
+LGDB is a national biobank that gathers, maintains and processes health information data and genetic material collections for the Latvian population.
+These can be used for research, prophylaxis and therapeutic purposes.
+In 2016, BMC was admitted as a National Node of BBMRI-ERIC; therefore, the current LGDB activities include the establishment of a national biobank network.

-Currently, LGDB comprises biosamples and associated phenotypic and clinical information of over 30’356 that constitutes 1,5 % of Latvian population.
-Biosamples stored in LGDB comprise DNA, plasma, serum and white blood cells.
-Genetic testing and specific biochemical analysis are performed and stored in LGDB for specific project based sample groups.
+Currently, LGDB has over 30,356 biosamples and the associated phenotypic and clinical information, constituting samples from 1.5 % of the Latvian population.
+The biosamples stored in LGDB comprise DNA, plasma, serum and white blood cells.
+Genetic testing and specific biochemical analysis are performed, and the samples are stored at LGDB in specific project-based sample groups.
 Initially, LGDB was designed to be compatible with the BBMRI framework.
-Participant recruitment is based on three enrolment segments – disease-oriented, population-based and healthy volunteers.
+Participant recruitment is based on three enrolment segments: disease-oriented, population-based and healthy volunteers.

-The collected samples have been used for research in national and international science projects (included in consortia, GWASs, replications), LGDB has served as a resource for design and validation of several clinically important genetic tests, thus directly interacting with health care system of the Republic of Latvia.
-Development directions of LGDB include further active participation in BBMRI-ERIC initiatives, enrichment, and harmonization of collected biosamples and data, follow-up of selected participant groups, continued networking, and participation in collaboration projects aiming to remain open access research platform.
+The collected samples have been used for research in national and international science projects (included in consortia, GWASs, replications), LGDB has served as a resource for the design and validation of several clinically important genetic tests, thus directly interacting with the health care system of the Republic of Latvia.
+Development directions of LGDB include further active participation in BBMRI-ERIC initiatives, the enrichment and harmonisation of collected biosamples and data, follow-ups with selected participant groups, continued networking, and participation in collaboration projects aiming to remain an open-access research platform.